-TELEB TELEGIE (MEAN) shall read the first record and set the record pointer to this record not cause the record pointer to be changed, and no data shall be read.
+If the record pointer addresses the last record in a linear fixed EF, READ RECORD (next) shall not cause the record pointer to be changed, and no data shall be read.

-If the record pointer addresses the last record in a linear fixed EF, READ RECORD (next) shall record pointer to the first record in this EF and this record shall be read.
+If the record pointer addresses the last record in a cyclic EF, READ RECORD (next) shall set the record pointer to the first record in this EF and this record shall be read.

-If the record pointer addresses the last record in a cyclic EF, READ RECORD (next) shall set the pointed record is read.
-If the record pointer has not been previously set within the selected EF, then
+PREVIOUS: The record pointer is decremented before the READ RECORD function is performed and the pointed record is read.
+If the record pointer has not been previously set within the selected EF, then READ RECORD (previous) shall read the last record and set the record pointer to this record.